estruyf/vscode-hide-comments/README.md

 The extension currently has the following commands:

+1. `Hide Comments: Toggle the show/hide of all comments`
-1. `Hide Comments: Hide all comments`
+2. `Hide Comments: Hide all comments`
-2. `Hide Comments: Show all comments`
+3. `Hide Comments: Show all comments`
-3. `Hide Comments: Show lines by regex`: this command is only available when the `hideComments.regex` setting is set.
+4. `Hide Comments: Show lines by regex`: this command is only available when the `hideComments.regex` setting is set.
-4. `Hide Comments: hide lines by regex`: this command is only available when the `hideComments.regex` setting is set.
+5. `Hide Comments: hide lines by regex`: this command is only available when the `hideComments.regex` setting is set.

+### Keybindings

+The extension does not have any default keybindings.
+You can add your own keybindings to the commands from within Visual Studio Code it UI.
+Steps to do this:

+1. Open the command palette: `Ctrl+Shift+P` or `Cmd+Shift+P`;
+2. Type the command you want to add a keybinding.
+Example: `Hide Comments: Toggle the show/hide of all comments`;
+3. Click on the gear icon next to the command in the command palette.
+This opens the keyboard shortcuts editor;
+4. Add your keybinding and you are all set.

 ## Hide additional lines by regex